sssheina/ITGirl-Project-JS/README.md

 ## What's next for GTD planner

-We plan to complete the JS part, and make a plan to write the backend part of the project.
+We would like to keep working, create a useful application and collaborate with more community members to develop the backend part of the project.
 And do user authorisation for better usability.
 <br>
 <br>